yuting1008/expert-finder/README.md

 1. Open the Teams Toolkit and select **Provision** under the Lifecycle section.
 This action will create the required resources in your Azure environment.
 1. Select **Deploy** under the Lifecycle section.
 This action will deploy the base folder to Azure.
 1. Select **Publish** under the Lifecycle section.
 This action will publish the application to Teams admin center.
+1. If you make any changes to the source code, click **Deploy** again to apply the changes to the deployed app.
     <img src="images/teams-toolkit-lifecycle.png" alt="teams-toolkit-lifecycle" height="300">